cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 ## <a name="HedgehogInterfaces"></a> Configure Hostname, Interfaces and Time Sync

 The first step of sensor configuration is to configure the network interfaces and sensor hostname.
-Clicking the **Configure Interfaces and Hostname** toolbar icon (or running `configure-interfaces` at a command line prompt) will prompt for the root password created during installation, after which the configuration welcome screen is shown.
+Clicking the **Configure Interfaces and Hostname** toolbar icon (or running `system-quickstart` at a command line prompt) will prompt for the root password created during installation, after which the configuration welcome screen is shown.
 Select **Continue** to proceed.

 Users may next select whether to configure the network interfaces, hostname, or time synchronization.